lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 2.
 Explore the population of the Main Belt Asteroids
 =========================================================

 Step 2.1.
+Following the population definitions used by the `JPL Horizons small body database query tool
+<https://ssd.jpl.nasa.gov/tools/sbdb_query.html>`_, we select the main belt asteroids (MBAs) as objects with
-The Main Belt Asteroids (MBAs) are located, roughly, in the band of semi-major axes ``a`` between 1.6 au and 4.2 au - the definition is not uniform in the literature.
+semi-major axes ``a`` between 2.0 au and 3.25 au and perihelion distance ``q`` > 1.666 au.
-The location of the Belt is between Mars's and Jupiter's orbits.
-Here, we will plot the distribution of the number of MBAs as a function of ``a``, eccentricities ``e`` and inclinations ``incl`` in the region above.

 Note that semi-major axes are not directly available in the ``dp03_catalogs_10yr.MPCORB`` table, so the constraint on ``a`` is derived from perihelion ``q`` and eccentricity ``e``.
-First, execute the query below to select a good number of MBAs, in the range 1.6 au < ``a`` < 5.5 au (somewhat larger than the definition above), to explore the distribution of their properties.
+First, execute the query below to select a good number of MBAs with a fair number of total observations (``numObs`` > 100) to explore the distribution of their properties.
 You might want to increase the "Row limit" to 200,000 to have an appreciable sample of objects by entering this number in the box on the lower left.

 .. code-block:: SQL

-    SELECT mpc.ssObjectId, mpc.e, mpc.incl, mpc.q, mpc.peri,
+    SELECT mpc.ssObjectId, mpc.e, mpc.q, mpc.mpcG, mpcH,
-    sso.numObs, sso.ssObjectId, sso.g_H, sso.r_H, sso.i_H, sso.z_H
+    sso.numObs,
+    sso.g_H, sso.g_Herr, sso.g_G12, sso.g_G12err, sso.g_Ndata,
+    sso.r_H, sso.r_Herr, sso.r_G12, sso.r_G12err, sso.r_Ndata,
+    sso.i_H, sso.i_Herr, sso.i_G12, sso.i_G12err, sso.i_Ndata,
+    sso.z_H, sso.z_Herr, sso.z_G12, sso.z_G12err, so.z_Ndata
     FROM dp03_catalogs_10yr.MPCORB as mpc
     JOIN dp03_catalogs_10yr.SSObject as sso
     ON mpc.ssObjectId = sso.ssObjectId